vishnu96ray/mg_one/README.md

-# mg_one E-Commerce Application
+# E-Commerce Application

 This repository contains the source code for **mg_one**, an e-commerce web application.
 The project is structured as a Django-based backend with several service-specific modules for SMS, payments, stock management, and more.

 ## Features

-- Product catalog and item attribution
+- Product catalogue and item attribution
 - Location-based inventory and warehouse management
 - SMS notification services (Twilio and Fast2SMS integration)
 - Payment gateway integration (RazorPay)